 Day 1 Perth to Kalbarri

-Kick off your adventure in the huge white sand dunes of Lancelin.
+Kick off your adventure travelling north past the pristine coastlines of Lancelin.
 Follow up with a guided tour through the Pinnacles Desert before enjoying lunch by the sea then journey up Indian Ocean Drive for some stunning coastal views.
 After a quick stop in Geraldton, it’s on to the seaside town of Kalbarri for our overnight accommodation.
 (Lunch & Dinner included)

 Day 2 Kalbarri to Monkey Mia